Arcana:

 MARCEL DUCHAMP: ROTORELIEFS (CERCEAUX SERIE 133) - THE 1987 FACSIMILE EDITION

 (DUCHAMP, MARCEL).
 Duchamp, Marcel.
 Köln, GERMANY: Gebr.
 Konig Postkartenverlag, 1987.
 Edition Not Stated - Presumed First Thus.
 Square 8vo.
 Loose Discs in a Vellum Sleeve.
 Facsimile Artist's Multiple.
 Fine./Fine.
 Six loose 5 ¾" cardstock discs printed color offset recto and verso housed in a printed vellum sleeve, 12 color illustrations.
 Text in English.
 Published in 1987, this is a facsimile reproduction of Marcel Duchamp's iconic artist's multiple, "Rotoreliefs."
 "In 1935, Marcel Duchamp published Rotoreliefs, a set of six double-sided discs meant to be spun on a turntable at 40 to 60 rpm.
 Duchamp and Man Ray filmed early versions of the spinning discs for the short film "Anemic Cinema."
 A manifestation of Duchamp’s interest in optical illusions and mechanical art, the two-dimensional Rotoreliefs create an illusion of depth when spun at the correct speed.
-These Rotoreliefs were produced in an edition of five hundred sets, and were initially displayed and offered for sale at the Concours Lépine inventor’s fair."
-A brand new, most handsome example of the long unavailable 1987 Walther König edition in the publisher's printed vellum sleeve.
-Inventory Number: 027312
+These Rotoreliefs were produced in an edition of five hundred sets that were initially displayed and offered for sale at the Concours Lépine inventor’s fair."
+A brand new, most handsome example of the long unavailable 1987 Walther König re-edition in the publisher's printed vellum sleeve.
+Inventory Number: 027728

 Inquire